-Agents attend a 21-week criminal investigation course at the Federal Law Enforcement Training Center in Glynco, Georgia.
-After graduation, they are assigned as probationary agents to one of the 8 regional offices.
+Training includes a 21-week criminal investigation course at the Federal Law Enforcement Training Center in Glynco, Georgia.
+After graduation, candidates are assigned as probationary agents to one of the eight regional offices.

 Job Growth and Salary Outlook

-The Coast Guard Criminal Investigations Service is made up of approximately 150 civilian agents, 150 military agents and a large number of agents in reserve status.
+The Coast Guard Criminal Investigations Service is made up of approximately 90 military and civilian agents and 150 reserve agents.
 Job announcements are typically made once per year, around June.
 Job seekers can visit the U.S. government's job site, USAJobs.gov, to look and apply for civilian careers with the Coast Guard.
-Civilian agents can earn between $47,000 and $80,000 annually, depending on education, experience, and location.
+Civilian agents can earn more than $100,000 annually, depending on education, experience, and location.

 Is a Career as a Coast Guard Special Agent Right for You?